victorvde/dota2_nohats/README.md

 These can be found in the folder "sound".

 Custom animations from "activity" visuals are overridden by modifying the hero models.
-Note: taunt animations are not overridden.
+Note: taunt and loadout animations are not overridden.
 Custom skins from "skin" visuals and "set_parent_skin" fields are overridden by modifying hero and courier model files.
 These can be found in the folders "models/{heroes,props_gameplay}".